Cray-HPE/csm-install-workarounds/workarounds/before-configuration-payload/CASMINST-1915/README.md

 # CASMINST-1915 WAR - Part 1
 ## Description
-There is a known issue with the CSI tool when generating configuration files for the system where it may not respect the user provided prefix to HSM SubRole mappings defined in the systems `application_node_config.yaml` file.
+There is a known issue with the CSI tool when generating configuration files for the system where it may not respect the user provided prefix to HSM Subrole mappings defined in the systems `application_node_config.yaml` file.

 One example of this problem are when LNetRouter Application Nodes getting accidentally treated as UAN Application Nodes.